wingo/whippet/README.md

 ## Status and roadmap

-As of September 2024, Whippet is almost feature-complete.
-We need to land an API for cooperative safepoints for use by threads that are looping without allocating.
+As of September 2024, Whippet is feature-complete!
+Of course there will surely be new features to build as Whippet gets integrated it into language run-times, but the basics are there.

-After that, the next phase on the roadmap is support for tracing, and some performance noodling.
+The next phase on the roadmap is support for tracing, and some performance noodling.

 Once that is done, the big task is integrating Whippet into the [Guile